Thames Valley Cricket League

-The Thames Valley Cricket League is a mostly amateur cricket league, catering to clubs geographically to the west of London, with clubs coming from Berkshire, Buckinghamshire, Hampshire, Hertfordshire, Middlesex, Oxfordshire and Surrey, though most are from Berkshire and Buckinghamshire.
-The league, once the top level of amateur cricket in the area, has become a feeder league for the Home Counties Premier Cricket League since the creation of the Premier League, however the standard of the league is considered to be high, evidenced by the proliferation of Thames Valley League sides in the Premier Leagues, as well as the large uptake of expansion places in the league.
+The Thames Valley Cricket League (TVCL), established in 1972, is a recreational cricket league based to the west of London, with 299 teams from 107 clubs drawn from Berkshire, Buckinghamshire, Hampshire, Hertfordshire, Middlesex, Oxfordshire and Surrey.
+The league, described by Berkshire Cricket as "the major league cricket competition for cricket clubs in Berkshire and surrounding counties", has become a feeder league for the Home Counties Premier Cricket League since the creation of the Premier League in 2000.
+The league is part of the ECB Premier League structure, with the Division 1 champion eligible for promotion to the Home Counties Premier League.